Deserted (film)

-Deserted is a 2016 American psychological thriller film directed by Ashley Avis and starring Mischa Barton, Trent Ford, Winter Ave Zoli, Jackson Davis, Kelly Brannigan, Lance Henriksen, Jake Busey, Gerry Bednob and Dana Rosendorff.
+Deserted is a 2016 American psychological thriller film written and directed by Ashley Avis and starring Mischa Barton, Trent Ford, Winter Ave Zoli, Jackson Davis, Kelly Brannigan, Lance Henriksen, Jake Busey, Gerry Bednob and Dana Rosendorff.

 The plot focuses on when twenty-four-year-old Jae (Barton) is released from prison and returns to her childhood home in small-town Ridgecrest.
 Once reunited with her brother, (Davis), she joins him and some friends on a road trip to a music festival in Death Valley, resulting in them getting hopelessly lost and fighting to survive the elements.
 The film was written by Avis.
 It premiered in October, 2016 at The Crest Theater formerly known as Majestic Crest Theater."

 The film was released by Invincible Pictures on February 28, 2017.